mihaj/mihaj.github.io/_posts/2020-10-09-building-a-specific-dockerfile.md

       |->Dockerfile
 ```

 I want to run the docker build from the top folder to have a better control over the context.
-To instruct the docker build to run specific `dockerfile` you can write this instead:
+To instruct the docker build to build from specified `dockerfile` you can write this instead:

 ```
 docker build -f src/Service/Dockerfile .